github/developer.github.com/content/changes/2015-01-19-an-integrators-guide-to-organization-application-policies.md

 admins to approve or deny applications will ultimately result in deeper trust and increase overall adoption of integrations within organizations on GitHub.

-As an integrator, here's what you need to know about Organization Application Policies and how this feature could impact your application.
+As an integrator, here's what you need to know about organization application policies and how this feature could impact your application.

 ### Guiding principles